Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Disaggregated Rack Design

 For simplicity, because of their relative small difference and because wave-selective switches can also achieve configurations that spatial switches can, we treat both wave-selective and spatial switches as 256 ports with 256 wavelengths per port.
 Each \ac{MCM} can connect to $\frac{2048}{256} = 8$ parallel switches.
-However, because the radix of optical switches is lower than the number of \acp{MCM}, we instantiate 11 optical switches and connect \acp{MCM} in a staggered manner such that optical switch with an index $I$ connects to \acp{MCM} that have an index starting from $(32 \times I) \mod 350$ until $(I + 255) \mod 350$.
-This way, a small number of optical switch ports are left unconnected in order to not exceed the 32 fibers per \ac{MCM}.
-Similar to \acp{AWGR}, these ports can support future larger racks.
+However, because the radix of optical switches is lower than the number of \acp{MCM}, we instantiate 11 optical switches and connect \acp{MCM} in a staggered manner such that an optical switch with an index $I$ connects to \acp{MCM} that have an index starting from $(32 \times I) \mod 350$ until $(I + 255) \mod 350$.
+This way, a small number of optical switch ports are left unconnected to not exceed the 32 fibers per \ac{MCM}.
+These ports can support larger racks in the future.
 If the switches configure appropriately, each \ac{MCM} has at least three direct paths to any other \ac{MCM}.
-Each path has 256 wavelengths, thus the direct \ac{MCM} bandwidth is $256 \times 3 \times 25 = 2304$ Gbps.
+Each path has 256 wavelengths, thus, the direct \ac{MCM} bandwidth is $256 \times 3 \times 25 = 2304$ Gbps.